 If you’ve gotta evacuate, you’re gonna need a Go Bag with all your essentials for each of your family members, including change of clothes, important documents, non-perishable food, regular prescriptions, and anything else you’ll need to skip town or head to a shelter.

-There are some great Go Bags in our shop that you can purchase all good-to-go, and to make your own go-bag download the harbor app, coming soon.
-Sign up here for early-access.
+There are some great Go Bags out there that you can purchase all good-to-go, and to make your own go-bag download the harbor app, coming soon.

 Double your home’s defenses.

 Walk around your property now and bring in anything inside that you don’t want destroyed by rains, winds, or floods, and if you’ve got sand bags and storm shutters, now’s the time to get those babies ready, friend!